How to Optimize Images for SEO: Step-by-Step Checklist

 For example, if your image is about a man playing with a dog, you might want to save the image as dog-man-playing.jpg instead of DSC1456.jpg or any other random letters/numbers.

 By doing this, you are making your image relevant to not only what the image shows but also what your content is about.
-Search engines recognize the relevance and give you priority over others.

-3. Adjust File Size:
+Adjust File Size

 Now that your image has been uploaded, its dimensions need to be adjusted.
-The larger the image, the more time your page will take to load.

-If you want to show large images on your web page, allow the image to open in full-width in a new window.
+If you want to show large images on your web page, allow the image to open in full width in a new window.
 Remember to keep your images to 70 kb.

-Note: Jpeg format works best for e-commerce websites.
-Use Gifs sparingly.
-PNG format is a suitable alternative to both jpg and gif.
+Note: Jpeg format works best for eCommerce websites.
+Use GIFs sparingly.
+PNG format is a suitable alternative to both JPG and GIF.

-4. Alt Text & Title Text:
+Alt Text & Title Text

 Alt text tags are the alternative text which appears on hovering over an image.
 This is useful when a browser can’t render/load an image.
-Make sure you use focus keywords and keep them relevant to your content.

-Describe your image/product/service in the alt tags but be careful about going overboard.
-Don’t keyword stuff your alt tags.
-Keep it to five keywords or a set of numbers.
+2. Keep it to five keywords or a set of numbers.
 You can also use a mix of both if you must describe a model ID of a product.

-When adding variant images for the same product (say a product in several colors), remember to use different alt tags.
+3. When adding variant images for the same product (say a product in several colors), remember to use different alt tags.

 Adding a title tag is optional but if you are adding one, keep it short and relevant.

-5. Images on XML Sitemap:
+Images on XML Sitemap

 How do you get Google to notice your images?
 By using an Image on XML Sitemap via the Webmasters tool.
 A sitemap is like a visual map of your website, where each image is a location or country.

 You will need to create your own map that way.
-You can add a list of images on the tool and enter in specific tags for your images while adding the sitemap.
+You can add a list of images on the tool and enter specific tags for your images while adding the sitemap.

 Google has a handy guide on using XML sitemaps.